Some of the following resources are websites - from which you can download documents - others are documents or guidelines.

 Enough workplace stress: organizing for change [pdf] a guide from Canadian public sector union CUPE.
 It provides all the usual information on the causes and effects of workplace stress, but is also 'a tool for action' for health and safety reps.

-- Preventing work-related stress - Information for Employers [pdf] This is WorkSafe's guide for employers in the public sector.
-Also available are a number of attachments, such as the Stresswise Toolkit Worksheet
+Stresswise: Preventing work-related stress - Information for Employees in the public sector [PDF] This is WorkSafe's guide for employers in the public sector.

 - Overview of work related stress (File size: 75 KB)